-Digital Banking Programme
+Digital Banking Innovation

 In a world where technology is rapidly evolving customers now expect a personalised service, anytime, anyplace, anywhere.
 In the world of retail banking where branches and face to face contact has been the norm for years the impact is huge.
 The future of expensive branch networks are now under severe scrutiny as technology is enabling customers to deal conveniently with their bank “at a distance”

 How should banks adapt?
 Banks have enjoyed long term relationships with customers for years frequently reinforced by face to face contact.
 Mobile, in particular, is changing the balance of channel use and customer preference.
 However technology advancements are not unique to banking they exist across all industries, across all continents and across all age groups and all social strata.
 What, if anything, can banks learn from other industries that will assist their future performance?

 How do banks develop revenue streams from these new channels?
 How do they balance the demands of different customer groups?
 What is the role of digital banking in customer acquisition, growth and retention?

 If customer experience is essential for successful differentiation what role will digital banking play in helping it to be delivered?

 The world is seeing unparalleled increases in computing power, storage capacity and bandwidth.
 This revolution enables customers to change where they access information, who they trust to supply it, what they do with it and how they interact.